Copyright © 2019 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and document use rules apply.

-The specification applies to compliance with requests through user agents that (1) can access the general browsable Web; (2) have a user interface that satisfies the requirements in Determining User Preference in the [TRACKING-DNT] specification; (3) and can implement all of the [TRACKING-DNT] specification, including the mechanisms for communicating a tracking status, and the user-granted exception mechanism.
+This specification is intended for compliance with expressed user preferences via user agents that (1) can access the general browsable Web; (2) have a user interface that satisfies the requirements in Determining User Preference in the [tracking-dnt] specification; and, (3) can implement all of the [tracking-dnt] specification, including the mechanisms for communicating a tracking status, and the user-granted exception mechanism.

 The term user agent refers to any of the various client programs capable of initiating HTTP requests, including but not limited to browsers, spiders (web-based robots), command-line tools, native applications, and mobile apps [RFC7230].